+- If you have a private app: use SSH URLs everywhere!
 Most services support SSH key based authentication only for SSH URLs

-git repository url you want to use with the SSH key you register on Bitrise.io!
+Podfileyou’ll have to use the SSH URL there as well!
+The same applies for submodules and every other private git repository URL you want to use with the SSH key you register on Bitrise.io!

 There are three options to grant Bitrise access to your repository: